It Happened One Night: In popular culture

 The 1937 Laurel and Hardy comedy Way Out West parodied the famous hitchhiking scene with Stan Laurel managing to stop a stage coach using the same technique.
 A Life Less Ordinary (1997) by Danny Boyle has a plot that shares similarities with It Happened One Night and clearly references the movie in its own hitchhiking scene.

 Mel Brooks's film Spaceballs (1987) parodies the wedding scene.
 As she walks down the aisle to wed Prince Valium, Princess Vespa (Daphne Zuniga) is told by King Roland (Dick Van Patten) that Lone Starr (Bill Pullman) forsook the reward for the princess's return and only asked to be reimbursed for the cost of the trip.

 Other films have used familiar plot points from It Happened One Night.
 In Bandits (2001), Joe Blake (Bruce Willis) erects a blanket partition between motel room beds out of respect for Kate Wheeler's (Cate Blanchett's) privacy.
 He remarks that he saw people do the same thing in an old movie.
-In Sex and the City 2, Carrie and Mr. Big watch the film (specifically the hitchhiking scene) in a hotel; later in the film Carrie uses the idea which she got from the film to get a taxi in the Middle East.

-In "The Bogman of Letchmoor Heath", the second episode of the horror/comedy television series She-Wolf of London (1990–1991), lead characters Randi Wallace (Kate Hodge) and Ian Matheson (Neil Dickson) rent a motel room, and, uncomfortable with the lack of privacy afforded, Ian stretches a bed sheet like a curtain between the two beds.
-Ian makes reference to It Happened One Night but Randi is unfamiliar with the film, remarking that she would rather "read a book".

-Beginning in January 2014, the comic 9 Chickweed Lane tied a story arc to It Happened One Night when one of the characters, Lt.
-William O'Malley, is injured during World War II and believes himself to be Peter Warne.
-As he sneaks through German-occupied France, several plot points run parallel to that of It Happened One Night and he believes his French contact to be Ellen Andrews.

 It Happened One Night has been cited as an influence on several other films.
 Films that have been compared to the picture for their similar premises include Love on the Run (1936), The Bride Came C.O.D.
 (1941), A Lady Takes a Chance (1943), Roman Holiday (1953), The Sure Thing (1985), Spaceballs (1987), Runaway Bride (1999), Forces of Nature (1999), and Leap Year (2010).